Geometric inequalities and rigidity of gradient shrinking Ricci solitons: Introduction

 In particular, inspired by Cao-Tran's result \cite{[CaTr]}, we apply the Sobolev inequality of shrinker to get an integral gap result for the half Weyl tensor on compact four-dimensional shrinkers. \begin{theorem} Let $(M,g, f)$ be a four-dimensional oriented compact shrinker.
 Let $C(4)$ denote the constant in the Sobolev inequality \eqref{sobo} in $(M,g, f)$.
 If

 and

-then $W^{\pm}\equiv0$ and hence $(M^4,g, f)$ is isometric to a finite quotient of the round sphere or the complex projective space. \end{theorem}
+where $\delta$ is the divergence, then $W^{\pm}\equiv0$ and hence $(M^4,g, f)$ is isometric to a finite quotient of the round sphere or the complex projective space. \end{theorem}

-\begin{remark} For relevant notations, see Section \ref{half}.
+\begin{remark} For relevant notations of the half Weyl tensor $W^{\pm}$, see Section \ref{half}.
 Gursky \cite{[Gu]} proved an integral pinching result for four-dimensional Einstein manifolds involving the norm of half Weyl tensor in terms of the Euler characteristic and the signature.
 Cao and Tran \cite{[CaTr]} generalized Gursky's result to shrinkers.
 Our gap result depends on the Sobolev constant of shrinkers rather than topological invariants. \end{remark}

 Inspired by Catino's result \cite{[CaTr]}, if we use the Yamabe constant instead of the Sobolev inequality, then we have another integral gap result. \begin{theorem} Let $(M,g, f)$ be a four-dimensional oriented compact shrinker satisfying \eqref{Eq0}.
 If